You Don't Love Me (No, No, No): Critical reception

-Impact and legacy
+Legacy

 Charles Aaron from Spin ranked "You Don't Love Me" number 11 in his list of the "Top 20 Singles of the Year" in December 1994.
 NME magazine ranked it at number 24 in their list of the "50 Best Songs of 1994".
-BBC Radio 1 disc jockey Chris Goldfinger named the song one of his favourites in 1996, adding, "This is the original version — she's been around a long time.
+The song was nominated in the category for 12-Inch at the NAIRD 1994 and for Tune of the Year at the 1994 International Dance Awards in London.
+BBC Radio 1 disc jockey Chris Goldfinger named it one of his favourites in 1996, adding, "This is the original version — she's been around a long time.
 I just love her vocals and the lyrics."
-Q Magazine ranked the song number 477 in their list of the "1001 Best Songs Ever" in 2003.
+In 2003, Q Magazine ranked the song number 477 in their list of the "1001 Best Songs Ever" and in 2004, the magazine featured it in their list of "The 1010 Songs You Must Own".

 Blender listed it at 186th place on their "500 Greatest Songs Since You Were Born" in 2005.
 They wrote: "...dancehall producers Steely & Clevie polished her signature tune into her global comeback hit, wrapping Penn's heartbroken desperation in the sound of a lazy summer's afternoon.
 Emotional masochism never sounded so sweet."
+In 2023, Billboard ranked it number 454 in their list of "500 Best Pop Songs of All Time", saying, "The apex of forlorn rocksteady balladry, Dawn Penn's seminal "You Don't Love Me" harnessed the '90s Stateside dancehall boom and turned that energy into a cutting breakup anthem so sharp that even Beyoncé and Rihanna have delivered their own renditions over the years."